 As a result of customer-buying patterns and the efforts of our sales force and channel partners to meet or exceed quarterly quotas, we have historically received a substantial portion of each quarter's sales orders and generated a substantial portion of each quarter's billings and revenue during the last two weeks of the quarter.
 We typically arrange for a logistics partner to pick up the last shipment of our products a few hours prior to the end of the quarter, and a delay in the arrival of the logistics partner or other factors such as a power outage could prevent us from shipping and billing for a material amount of products for which we have orders.
 Further, it is possible that the dollar value of these products intended to be shipped late on the last day of the quarter may be material.
 Additionally, our service billings are dependent on the completion of certain automated processes by our internal business management systems, some of which cannot be performed until after the related products have been shipped.
-If we do not have enough time after shipping our products for our systems to perform these processes prior to the end of the quarter, or we have system issues that prevent processing in time to realize service billings for a particular quarter.
+If we do not have enough time after shipping our products for our systems to perform these processes prior to the end of the quarter, or we have system issues that prevent processing in time to realize service billings in a quarter, we will not be able to bill and realize billings for those services until the following quarter, which may materially negatively impact our billings for a particular quarter.
 We implemented a cloud-based quoting tool to help provide our sales team with the ability to have faster quote generation, reduce quote errors and increase sales productivity.
 Our ability to integrate the data from this tool into our order processing may cause order processing delays that could have an effect on our financial results.
-Our billings and revenue for any quarter are delayed for any reason or our ability to fulfill orders at the end of any quarter is hindered for any reason, including, among others:
+Our billings and revenue for any quarter could fall below our expectations or those of securities analysts and investors, resulting in a decline in our stock price, if expected orders at the end of any quarter are delayed for any reason or our ability to fulfill orders

-- the failure of anticipated purchase orders to materialize; - our logistics partners' failure or inability to ship products prior to quarter-end to fulfill purchase orders received near the end of the quarter; - disruption in manufacturing or shipping based on power outages, system failures, labor disputes, natural disasters or widespread public health problems including pandemics and epidemics such as the COVID-19 pandemic; - our failure to accurately forecast our inventory requirements and to appropriately manage inventory to meet demand; - our inability to release new products on schedule; - any failure of our systems related to order review and processing; and - any delays in shipments due to trade compliance requirements, labor disputes or logistics changes at shipping ports, airline strikes, severe weather or otherwise.
+- the failure of anticipated purchase orders to materialize; - our logistics partners' failure or inability to ship products prior to quarter-end to fulfill purchase orders received near the end of the quarter; - disruption in manufacturing or shipping based on power outages, system failures, labor disputes, natural disasters or widespread public health problems including pandemics and epidemics such as the COVID-19 pandemic; - · our failure to accurately forecast our inventory requirements and to appropriately manage inventory to meet demand; - our inability to release new products on schedule; - any failure of our systems related to order review and processing; and - any delays in shipments due to trade compliance requirements, labor disputes or logistics changes at shipping ports, airline strikes, severe weather or otherwise.